danny-waite/bounty-dapp/README.md

 ## Notes
 * The `ExchangeRateOracleTests` sometimes fail, this is likely due to the oracle bridge not responding in time.
 * Annoyingly the react truffle box errors when I try to build the project, to deploy to a public server, I will continue working on this after submission.
+* You may need to reset the Metamask account if you are getting nonce errors